pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/organizations.md

 1. Navigate to **Settings** > **Access Management**.
 1. Select **Change requirements**.

+### Disconnecting Identity Providers

+In order to disconnect an identity provider you need to select another identity proivder.
+This is also true for SAML SSO.
+To remove SAML SSO configuration, selected a new identity provider.

+1. Navigate to **Settings** > **Access Management**.
+1. Select **Change requirements**.
+1. Select a new identity provider.

 ### GitHub Identity Provider

 [Setting up a GitHub Organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch)